Operators

 See Types for detailed type system documentation.

-Conversion Operator :>type
+Conversion Operator -> type

-The :>type operator converts a value to the target type.
+The -> type operator converts a value to the target type.
 Same-type conversions are no-ops.
 Incompatible conversions halt with RILL-R036.

 listno-operrorvaliderrorerrorvalid¹error